christiemolloy/training-scenarios/html-css/building-blocks/step3-instructions.md

 In PatternFly, layouts allow for organizing and grouping elements.
 There are seven different layouts in PatternFly, but in this module we will cover just one.
-You can explore our other module which does a deep dive into layouts.
+You can explore our "layout" module which does a deep dive into layouts.

-## Workshop: Practice using layout classes

 Let's add a bullseye layout class to the html markup to demonstrate the power of using PatternFly's layout classes.

-1) <strong>Copy code into the index.html file.</strong>
+1) <strong>Copy code into the `index.html` file.</strong>

-Click the <strong>Copy to Editor</strong> button below to add html for a card component to the `index.html` file.
+Click the `Copy to Editor` button below to add html for a card component to the `index.html` file.

 <pre class="file" data-filename="index.html" data-target="replace">
 &lt;div&gt;